 Our intern program is an exciting, total immersion program designed to involve students and graduates in as many of our dairy production and marketing activities as possible.
 Primarily, interns will help with the farm’s dairy production tasks, both in the cheese making room/ yogurt production lines and in the aging cave.
 Marketing aspects of this internship includes attending local weekend markets in New York City.
 For international interns, you will certainly learn to speak English due to exposure to a variety of customers.
 We do not require any prior experience, but food science and microbiolgy help.
 Any experience in the food industry and sanitary practices is also very helpful.

 Training, Compensation, and Hours

 Our training is hands-on in nature; interns train side by side with farm employees in the various areas of the farm operations.
 Interns are expected to demonstrate strengths in the areas of cheese-making, affinage, and knowledge of production methods by the completion of their internship.

 This is an unpaid internship, however, we pay a stipend of $300/week.
 Training weeks average 40 hours, but they can be longer.
 Hours are also dependent on the milking cycles of our animals.
 We produce more cheese when they’re producing more milk!

 Living accommodations are free in our fully furnished intern house, located on the farm property.
 As an intern, you will share a room with one other intern and will have access to a shared kitchen, living room, and bathrooms.
 All utilities are paid for.
 However, interns are responsible for their own health insurance.
 J1 Interns are insured through their CIEE health plan and/or with workman’s compensation for accidental injury while on the job.
-A vehicle is available for intern use for running errands, such as shopping, laundry, etc- gas must be paid for by interns.
+A vehicle is available for rental for intern use for running errands, such as shopping, laundry, etc- rent 0f 20-25/week & gasoline is paid for by interns.

 Our program is for a minimum of 7 months.
 Shorter periods are not acceptable under any circumstances.